daniyebra/hikari/README.md

 ## Overview

-With Hikari, you can simply select Japanese text in any website to have it read out-loud in real-time, realistic Japanese voice.
+With Hikari, you can simply select Japanese text in any website to have it read in real-time, realistic Japanese voice out-loud.
 Hikari is a powerful browser extension, perfect for language learners, travelers, or anyone interested in exploring the Japanese language interactively.

 - **Name**: Hikari